Travel advice for Iceland

 When packing your luggage for Iceland in July, it's important to remember that the weather can be unpredictable and can change quickly.
 Here's a quick roundup of essentials you should pack:

-Yes, advance booking in July is highly recommended.
+Yes, advance reservation in July is highly recommended.
 Iceland in July is beautiful, however, it's also the peak tourist season in Iceland.
 Popular tours, accommodations, and activities tend to sell out fast.

 It is advisable to book your tours, hotels, activities, and even your RV or camper, at least several months ahead of your intended travel date.
 By doing this, you ensure availability, secure better deals, and most importantly, you can sit back and relax, knowing your plans for your Icelandic adventure are all set.